 MEMBER ORGANIZATION NAME/ ACRONYM will notify a Respondent in writing of the Member Organization Leader Designated to Handle’s decision.
 A copy of such decision shall be sent to Move United.

+ADMINISTRATIVE CLOSURE

+MEMBER ORGANIZATION NAME/ ACRONYM may administratively close a matter after exercising jurisdiction.
+MEMBER ORGANIZATION NAME/ ACRONYM reserves the right to reopen a report that is Administratively Closed should new evidence, allegations or circumstance present itself.

+Administrative Closures include the following:

+No Applicable Policy: The alleged violation, even if true, would not rise to the level of a Handbook violation

+Previously Adjudicated: The specific allegations reported are confirmed to have been appropriately adjudicated and/or formally resolved, and no new information that materially changes the determination and outcome of the previous adjudication has been presented.

+Unsupported Allegations: The reported Claimant(s) deny that they have experienced misconduct, and there is no corroborative evidence to support the allegation(s).

 APPEAL

 A Respondent shall have the option, within 10 days of the date of written notice of any disciplinary action, to appeal the Member Organization Leader Designated to Handle’s decision to the Chair of MEMBER ORGANIZATION NAME/ ACRONYM’s Ethics Committee, or his/her designee.
 Any appeal must be in writing and clearly state the grounds for appeal.